 Introduction to How Income Taxes Work

 We generally don't think much about taxes except during the annual tax season.
-It's probably the most dreaded time of the year for millions of Americans, yet we circle it on our calendars along with holidays and birthdays.
-But little joy is connected to April 15, which is the deadline for filing tax forms.
+It's probably the most dreaded time of the year for millions of Americans, yet we circle it on our calendars, along with holidays and birthdays.
+But little joy is connected to April 15, the deadline for filing tax forms.
 (This deadline doesn't always fall on the 15th.
 In 2012, Tax Day was Tuesday, April 17 because the 15th was a Sunday and the 16th was a holiday in Washington, D.C. [source: Kaufman].)

 The American tax system is a huge machine with a tax code that seems more complex than rocket science.
-In this article, we will examine how individual income taxes work, take a look at the history of income taxes in the United States and consider two alternative tax plans that are often discussed.
+In this article, we will examine how individual income taxes work, take a look at the history of income taxes in the United States and consider two alternative tax plans.